paulfri/melo/doc/alignment.md

 ## 2015
 Chivas USA folds.
 Orlando City and New York City enter in the East.
-Sporting Kanasas City and Houston Dynamo move to the West.
+Sporting Kansas City and Houston Dynamo move to the West.

 ## 2016
 No changes.